Co-Sponsored Events

 Latinx Scholarship Symposium

-The Migration Studies Lab hosted a transformative day of dialogue, research, and discovery at the Latinx Scholarship Symposium, a groundbreaking gathering of scholars in Latino/a studies and migration studies from across Virginia and North Carolina.
+The AI Futures Lab hosted a transformative day of dialogue, research, and discovery at the Latinx Scholarship Symposium, a groundbreaking gathering of scholars in Latino/a studies and migration studies from across Virginia and North Carolina.

 Unmasking Injustice: The East Marshall Street Well Oral History & Memorialization Project

-The Health Humanities Lab and the History and Health Student Advisory Committee hosted a student-led roundtable, exploring of the history of the East Marshall Street Well.
+The Migration Studies Lab and the History and Health Student Advisory Committee hosted a student-led roundtable, exploring of the history of the East Marshall Street Well.

 Black History Found and Forged: Chronicling the East Marshall Street Well Project